Facebook Pixel Featured Blog Archives - Mortgage Broker in Scottsdale Offers Bank Statement Loans

 There is no free lunch!

 What do I mean by that?
 First, there are many costs associated with originating the loan.
-It includes underwriting, credit reporting, appraisal, inspection, escrow, title insurance, endorsements, origination, taxes, homeowners association, courier, notary, insurance, and other fees required to originate and fund a mortgage loan.

 The loan estimate and closing disclosure break down these fees so the borrower can see the actual cost.

-One of the most significant fees associated with the origination process is the origination fee, which is a fancy way of saying the broker’s commission.
+One of the most significant fees associated with the origination process is the origination fee.
+It is a fancy way of saying the broker’s commission.
 For example, suppose the borrower decides to “Buy down” the rate.
 In that case, they pay a discount fee.
-As the borrower, you get to choose the interest rate you want to pay for your loan, but the price you pay for this rate at par has zero discount or zero premium points.
+As the borrower, you get to choose the interest rate you want to pay for your loan.
+But the price you pay for this rate at par has zero discount or zero premium points.
 Therefore you must pay an origination fee to the broker.
 Each broker has their origination agreement that they charge on loans.
 Suppose the borrower does not want to pay this origination fee, which is usually 1% of the loan amount; In that case, they can bump the interest rate to a higher rate, and the lender will pay a yield spread, which is a percentage of the loan amount they can use to pay for some of the costs associated with the loan.

 not a free lunch